Jeffrey-Sardina/Focl-ir-Tr-chtais/builds/downloads/focloir-trachtais-v1.6-en.md

 *Sainmhíniú (en):* In the context of classification, a curve that separates two or more classes from each other.
 In the context of machine learning more generally, a curve that separates two (or more) sorts of predictions from each other.

 *Tagairtí:*
-- teorainn: De Bhaldraithe (1978), Dineen (1934), Ó Dónaill et al. (1991), Ó Dónaill (1977), Williams et al. (2023)
+- teorainn: De Bhaldraithe (1978), Dineen (1934), Ó Dónaill et al. (1991), Ó Dónaill (1977)
-- cinneadh: De Bhaldraithe (1978), Dineen (1934), Ó Dónaill et al. (1991), Ó Dónaill (1977), Williams et al. (2023)
+- cinneadh: De Bhaldraithe (1978), Dineen (1934), Ó Dónaill et al. (1991), Ó Dónaill (1977)

 *Nótaí Aistriúcháin:*
 - Is é 'teora' seachas 'teorainn' atá i bhFoclóir Uí Dhuinín.
 - Ní luaitear ceachtar den dá théarma thuas i gcomhthéacs ríomhfhoghlama.
-Sin ráite, is fíos gur sórt teorainn í an teorainn chinnidh -- ach is teorainn idir dhá chinneadh, seachas idir dhá thír, atá i gceist.
-Glactar le 'teorainn chinnidh' mar sin.
+Sin ráite, is fíor gur sórt teorann í an teorainn chinnidh -- ach is teorainn idir dhá chinneadh, seachas idir dhá thír, atá i gceist.
+De réir a bhfuil le feiceáil i bhFoclóir Uí Dhónaill, is féidir 'teorainn' a úsáid i gcomhthéacseanna leithne -- agus glactar leis an úsáid seo de 'teorainn' mar sin.

 #### decision tree (ainmfhocal): crann cinnte<br>
-*Sainmhíniú (ga):* I gcomhthéacs ríomheolaíochta, uirlis ríomhfhoghlama a dhéanann réamhinsintí (nó 'cinntí') de réir rialacha atá samhlaithe ar craobhacha an chrainn.
+*Sainmhíniú (ga):* I gcomhthéacs ríomheolaíochta, uirlis ríomhfhoghlama a dhéanann réamhinsintí (nó 'cinntí') de réir rialacha atá samhlaithe ar chraobhacha an chrainn.
 <br>
 *Sainmhíniú (en):* In the context of computer science, a machine learning tool that makes predictions (or 'decisions') based on rules modelled on the branches of the tree.